Post-Run Recovery: How To Smash Your Goals

 7. Stay hydrated

 Making sure you are drinking enough water is crucial for proper post-run recovery.
 Water helps to flush out toxins and get nutrients to your muscles to help get them what they need to recover.
-Also, water helps to regulate body temperature and get your blood pH levels back to where they should be after a hard run (3).
+Also, water helps to regulate body temperature and get your blood pH levels back to where they should be after a hard run.

-Compression gear helps to get blood circulating around your muscles to help them to recover better but compression gear also helps to reduce swelling.
+Compression gear helps to get blood circulating your muscles to help them to recover better but compression gear also helps to reduce swelling.
 Wearing compression gear during and after runs (especially calf sleeves) is the most underrated way to improve your post-run recovery.

 🙏🏾